-The word spondylolisthesis arises from the Greek word spondylo means spine, and listhesis means slipping down a slippery path.
+The word Spondylolisthesis arises from the Greek word spondylo means spine, and listhesis means slipping down a slippery path.
 Spondylolisthesis is a condition of the spine in which there would be a forward or backward slippage of one vertebra on an adjacent vertebra (vertebrae are small bones forming the backbone).
 It usually occurs in your spine in the lumbar area (lower back region).

-Causes of Spondylolisthesis
+Causes Of Spondylolisthesis

 In adults, it occurs commonly due to degenerative arthritis (abnormal wear on the cartilage and bones) of the spine.

-Spondylolisthesis also caused by bone disease and fractures.
+Spondylolisthesis is also caused by bone disease and fractures.
 Certain sports activities, such as weightlifting, gymnastics, and football, put excess stress on the bones in the lower back.
 They also require that the athlete constantly overstretches the spinal column.
-It can lead to a stress fracture on of the spinal vertebra.
+It can lead to a stress fracture of the spinal vertebra.
 Stress fractures can cause a spinal bone to become weak and shift out of place.

-Symptoms of Spondylolisthesis
+Symptoms Of Spondylolisthesis

-- persistent lower back pain
+- Persistent lower back pain

-- stiffness in your lower back and legs
+- Stiffness in your lower back and legs

-- muscle tightness or weakness in the lower limbs (sciatica)
+- Muscle tightness or weakness in the lower limbs (sciatica)

-- lower back tenderness
+- Lower back tenderness

-- thigh pain
+- Thigh pain

-- tight hamstring and buttock muscle
+- Tight hamstring and buttock muscle

-- These symptoms are usually aggravated by some of the activities such as standing, walking, while rest will provide temporary relief.
+These symptoms are usually aggravated by some of the activities such as standing, walking, while rest will provide temporary relief.

-Treatment options for Spondylolisthesis
+Treatment Options For Spondylolisthesis

-Treatment options for spondylolisthesis depend on several factors, including the age and overall health of the patient, severity of the symptoms, and the extent of vertebral slippage.
+Treatment options for spondylolisthesis depend on several factors, including the age and overall health of the patient, the severity of the symptoms, and the extent of vertebral slippage.
 Treatment most often is conservative, involving rest, medication, and physiotherapy.
-More severe spondylolisthesis may require Decompressive laminectomy or spinal fusion surgery.
+More severe spondylolisthesis may require a Decompressive laminectomy or spinal fusion surgery.

-Medical management: the person should take a break from sports and other activities until the pain subsides.
+The person should take a break from sports and other activities until the pain subsides.
 An over-the-counter NSAID (non-steroidal anti-inflammatory drugs) are recommended to help reduce pain and inflammation.